 - After the deployment is completed, click the Refresh icon in the REMOTE RESOURCES

-pane to query the services and functions that are deployed to the cloud.
+pane to query the service and its function that are deployed to the cloud.

-Step 6: Execute the function in the cloud
+Step 6: Execute the function in Function Compute

-event.dat file under the root directory of your project.
+event.dat file in the root directory of your project.
 You can modify the

-event.dat file to configure events to be triggered each time the function is called in the
+event.dat file to configure events that trigger the function when the function is called in

-Step 7: Test the function in the cloud
+Step 7: Test the function in Function Compute